 Biting insects are not numerous, though mosquitoes and ticks do occur at some sites.
 The Centers for Disease Control strongly recommend a malaria preventive drug.
 Please be aware that chloroquine-resistant malaria is present in Ethiopia, as this will determine which anti-malaria drug you should take (mefloquine, Malarone, or doxycyline are three that your doctor might prescribe).
 The CDC also suggests up-to-date inoculations against tetanus, typhoid, and polio.
 It is also worth checking that you are adequately protected against hepatitis A. As some of these inoculations cannot be given concurrently, you should contact your doctor right away to obtain advice about when to start your treatment.

-As of December 2009, certification of yellow fever vaccination is required.
+As of December 2014, certification of yellow fever vaccination is required only if traveling from a country with risk of YFV transmission.
 For additional information, see the CDC’s discussion of Yellow Fever vaccination for travel in Ethiopia.

 You can review the latest CDC latest advisories here.